 Experience: Minimum of 3-5 years’ experience in management or association/non-profit experience preferred.

-Special Skills/Knowledge: Excellent written and verbal communication skills are required, along with creativity for continuing development of new programs and services.
-Keen organization and project management skills are necessary to manage simultaneous, diverse assignments.
+Special Skills/Knowledge: Excellent written and verbal communication skills are required along with creativity for continuing development and of new programs and services.
+Keen organization and project management skills are needed to manage simultaneous, diverse assignments.
+Understanding of learning design/professional development is helpful.
 Understanding of membership needs and web/electronic technologies for communications are a must.
 A strong work ethic, willingness to see projects through to completion, team-oriented attitude and flexible aptitude are valued in our fast-paced, continually changing environment.
+Demonstrated professional image.

 Abilities: Ability to interact, establish and maintain effective working relationships with other staff, as well as members, other Societies and vendors.
 The ideal candidate will be able to handle multiple project responsibilities and effectively plan short and long-term project implementation.
 In addition, they are able to work both independently and collaboratively with many different groups.
 Finally, this position requires a strong customer-service orientation.